 Below is a description of the different tiers most commonly used in storage arrays.
 Not all storage array vendors support every type of RAID, so you should first check with your vendors for available types and their memory.

 CONS: However, this level has the worst data protection of all levels.
-When a disc fails, the data on that disc is unavailable until another drive can rewrite it.
+When a disk fails, the data on that disc is unavailable until another drive can rewrite it.

 PROS: Discs are essentially mirror images of each other.
 If one drive fails, the other can be used to recover data.